smithlabcode/dnmtools/README.md

 ```console
 $ ../configure
 ```
-If you do not want to install dnmtools system-wide, or if you do not have admin privileges, specify a prefix directory:
+If you do not want to install DNMTools system-wide, or if you do not have admin privileges, specify a prefix directory:
 ```console
 $ ../configure --prefix=/some/reasonable/place